We will soon be celebrating the most beloved and hated holiday in all of tween and teen-dom: Valentine’s Day.

 Do be creative.

 If you would like to give something out in honor of showing students they are loved make sure there is one for everyone, and any notes are signed by you and all the leaders.
-Don’t be afraid to be creative with games (Try these FREE Valentine’s backgrounds for the game you’re planning.) or a collage made out of candy.
-It isn’t that you need to ignore the day, or go overboard in acknowledging it, but think outside of the box and try to find unique ways to let students know first they are loved by Christ, and second that your WHOLE team thinks they are incredible.
+Don’t be afraid to be creative with games or a collage made out of candy.
+It isn’t that you need to ignore the day or go overboard in acknowledging it, but think outside of the box and try to find unique ways to let students know first they are loved by Christ, and second that your WHOLE team thinks they are incredible.
 Try something that never has been done before.

 Don’t fear the corny.